How to Upload Photos to Google Drive and Share a Link

 -

-Open the link in an incognito window or another browser where you are not signed in to Google.
-If the photo or folder opens, the link is ready to share.
+Test the link before sending it.
+Open it in an incognito window where you are not signed in to Google.
+If it opens, the link works.

 Paste the link into WhatsApp, iMessage, email, or any other app.

-If you need to upload photos in bulk, the next method helps you upload them at once and list each photo's preview, file name, and shareable link in Google Sheets.
+If you need to upload multiple photos, the next method helps you upload them at once and list each photo's preview, file name, and shareable link in Google Sheets.

 Use this method for large photo sets, such as event photos, product images, client deliverables, or project documentation.
 It saves time because you do not need to upload photos one by one, change access manually, or copy each link separately.